RyanJamesSchultz/riskTLPnl/README.md

 These files are a collection of matlab programs and scripts: scriptRISK.m creates the datastructure and then scriptPLOTRISK.m plots the output results.

+Note that licensed databases are missing from this work enviroment.
+This will require the user to find their own datasources to adapt the approach.

 References:

             R. Schultz, A. Muntendam‐Bos, W. Zhou, G.C.
 Beroza, & W.L.
 Ellsworth.
 (2021)